Archives on Demand

 Livestreams will be hosted by fully-trained industry professionals who have experience with rare and historical documents.
 Special precautions are taken to ensure that documents aren’t damaged and remain safe within their hosting institution.

 Our main scanner of choice is the Elmo MX-1, a high-resolution 4k document scanner commonly used in the classroom.
 The scanner will be run by an Eluktronics Pro-X laptop, one of the few laptops that can allow for 4K resolution livestreams.
 The camera will never directly touch the documents, and the built-in light will never be turned on.

 Yes, remote visitation is perfectly legal.

-ArcLive has been specifically designed to ensure that all copyright and fair use regulations in archives are followed, and qualifies as an accessibility tool so long as:
+ArcLive has been specifically designed to ensure that all copyright and fair use regulations are followed, and qualifies as an accessibility tool due to:

 - Livesteams may only be conducted during normal archive visiting hours

 - A trained research assistant must host and manage the livestream at all times

 - The livesteam is fully encrypted and may only have 2 participants (host, and researcher)

 - No screenshots or permanent digital copies of documents can be made without permission from the hosting institute